WQF510/WQF510.github.io/_pages/about.md

 News
 ======
+* Aug 2025: 1 paper has been accepted to EMNLP 2025.
 * May 2025: We welcome Dr. Jindong Wang to XJTLU for a guest talk.
 * Oct 2024: 1 paper has been accepted to ICLR 2025.
 * Nov 2024: 3 papers has been accepted to AAAI 2025 (2 Oral 1 Poster).